Advertiser Disclosure

 Whether you fly from the East Coast or the West Coast, a nonstop flight from the U.S. to Asia is sure to last anywhere from 12 to 15 hours, which is an awful long time to be scrunched up in economy.

-But thanks to the 75,000 points, you can splurge on a business class ticket from the U.S. to many Asian cities, where you’ll enjoy a more comfortable cabin, better dining and a lie-flat bed so that you can actually get some sleep on this very long flight.
+But with 75,000 points, you can splurge on a business class ticket from the U.S. to many Asian cities, where you’ll enjoy a more comfortable cabin, better dining and a lie-flat bed so that you can actually get some sleep on this very long flight.

 Asiana Airlines business class